National OrganizationsAdult and Juvenile Female Offenders (AJFO)

 LSPC organizes communities impacted by the criminal justice system and advocates to release incarcerated people, to restore human and civil rights, and to reunify families and communities.
 They build public awareness of structural racism in policing, the courts, and prison system and advance racial and gender justice in all their work.
 Their strategies include legal support, training, advocacy, public education, grassroots mobilization and developing community partnerships.

-working to address over-incarceration by changing the way America thinks about and uses jails; includes information on criminal justice and juvenile justice models for change
+The MacArther Foundation works to address over-incarceration by changing the way America thinks about and uses jails; includes information on criminal justice and juvenile justice models for change

 Safety and Justice Challenge